karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 ### Updates

+* *March 23, 2022:* More FAQ and media references.
 * *February 6, 2022:* Added slides from invited talk at EPFL.
 * *November 17, 2021:* We received all 3 artifact badges: Artifact Available, Artifact Functional, and Artifact Reproduced.
 * *November 11, 2021:* Paper released by USENIX.